Supercolony-net/openbrush-contracts/README.md

 - [ ] Create upgradable contracts.

 ## Testing
-You can run unit tests by `cargo test --all-features` command from the root of the directory.
+You can run unit tests by `cargo test --all-features --workspace` command from the root of the directory.

 To run integration test you need to install ink! toolchain, NodeJS's dependencies and start the node with contract-pallet.
 - [ink! toolchain](https://docs.substrate.io/tutorials/v3/ink-workshop/pt1/#prerequisites)